Ayfri/Basic-CommandHandler/README.md

 | events | Enmap Object. |
 | writeFile( Path, JSObject ) | Safelly save your JSObject in a JSON. |

-#### This project will not received updates (unless bugs fixes) because I'm working on a new Fresh Command Handler with Classes.
+#### This project will not received updates (unless bugs fixes) because I'm working on a new fresh Command Handler with Classes.
 This Command Handler is very old and I have progressed a lot since.